 15 of the -500s were scrapped by Lufthansa themselves at the end of their service life.
 Of the other 18, three were sold to Braathens, two are being preserved and the rest went to Automatic LLC again.
 Of the three Braathens planes, one was eventually scrapped, one is stored, and one is still operating for Bravo Airways in Ukraine.

 Amazingly, of the bulk sold to Automatic LLC, none have been scrapped.
 One is stored, two are preserved and the rest are all in active service.
 The active ones are shared out between Peruvian Airlines and Romania’s Blue Air.
-Interestingly, the two that were ‘preserved’ by Automatic have both ended up in the adult hell that is KidZania – one in Heredia, Costa Rica, and one in Frisco, Texas.
+Interestingly, the two that were ‘preserved’ by Automatic have both ended up in the gigantic playground that is KidZania – one in Heredia, Costa Rica, and one in Frisco, Texas.

 D-ABIA and D-ABJI have both been retained and preserved by Lufthansa themselves.
 One is at Hamburg and one is at Frankfurt, both being used for training by Lufthansa Technik.